Mombasa: Mombasa Island

 Kizingo: Considered the prime residential area of Mombasa.
 The State House of Mombasa, Provincial Headquarters, The Mombasa Law Courts, and the Municipal Council are located in Kizingo.
 The Aga Khan Academy, Aga Khan High School, Serani Primary School, Serani High School, Santokben Nursery School, Coast Academy, Jaffery Academy, Mombasa Primary School, Loreto Convent, Mama Ngina Girls' High School and the Government Training Institute (GTI) Mombasa are all in Kizingo as well.

 Central Business District: The Mombasa central business district across the TSS building roundabout, Moi Avenue, and Nyerere Avenue is densely populated.
 Organizations such as the Kenya Revenue Authority (KRA) and businesses such as Banks (ABSA, I&M Ltd, Bank of India Ltd), Insurance Firms (Nomura Insurance Brokers, Masumali Meghji Insurance), and Audit Firms (Anant Bhatt LLP, Pricewaterhouse Coopers LLP, Mazars LLP, Deloitte LLP, and PKF LLP) are located here.

 Kibokoni: Part of Old Town with Swahili architecture.
 Fort Jesus is in Baghani.

 Englani: Part of Old town between Kibokoni and Makadara.

 Kuze: Part of Old Town with Swahili culture and architecture.
-Originally flourishing with Swahili people but currently becoming a more cosmopolitan neighbourhood.
+Originally flourishing with Swahili people but becoming a more cosmopolitan neighbourhood.

 Makadara: Part of Old Town consisting of a high number of descendants of Baluchi former soldiers who settled within this area before it developed into a town.
 The name is derived from the Arabic words "Qadru r-Rahman" meaning "Decree of (God) the Merciful".

-Ganjoni: Primarily a middle class residential, home of second biggest dry dock of Africa after the one in South Africa.
+Ganjoni: Primarily a middle class residential area, home of second biggest dry dock of Africa after the one in South Africa.

 Tudor: Another middle class residential area with homes and shops.
 The Technical University of Mombasa (TUM) is situated in this neighbourhood.